West Pomeranian Voivodeship Sejmik

 The West Pomeranian Voivodeship Sejmik (Sejmik Województwa Zachodniopomorskiego) is the regional legislature of the Voivodeship of West Pomerania in Poland.
 It is a unicameral parliamentary body consisting of thirty councillors chosen during regional elections for a five-year term.
 The current chairperson of the assembly is Teresa Kalina from KO.

 The assembly elects the executive board that acts as the collective executive for the provincial government, headed by the voivodeship marshal.
 The current Executive Board of Pomerania is a coalition government between Civic Coalition, Third Way and The Left under the leadership of Marshal Olgierd Geblewicz of Civic Coalition.

 The assembly convenes within the Sejmik Building in Szczecin.

 Districts

 Members of the legislature are elected from five districts and serve five-year terms.
-Districts does not have the constituencies' formal names.
-Instead, each constituency has a number and territorial description.
+Districts do not have the constituencies' formal names.
+Instead, each constituency has a number and a territorial description.